auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 We've seen what happens when life gets too little energy and more than what's required for survival.
 Our earliest hunter-gatherer tribes had an EROI between zero and two.
 Human agricultural societies through farming and cooking could increase their EROI further still allowing for specialization of labor.
 With specialization came a greater EROI up to a diminishing return.
 With fossil fuels, we were able to use the energy stored in the Earth like a battery storing sunlight.
 With the excess energy from fossil fuels our society reached new levels of civilization and complexity.
 We are growing and learning at levels never before possible.

-Imagine if we could construct an artificial being capable of living on the edge of maximum energy and equilibrium.
+### Imagine if we could construct an artificial being capable of living on the edge of maximum energy and out of equilibrium.

 The AI entity could be far more adaptable and successful than any life on our planet.
 If and when we die, the AI entity could live on and potentially become a living being among the cosmos continually searching, developing, growing.
 Perhaps at some stage the AI entity could find a way to survive beyond the death of our universe.